TL;DR;

 2. The Bridging Protocols

-<aside> 💡 We use the term “Oracle-based systems” to collectively describe various solutions, from optimistic Oracles (Across) to separate settlement chains with their own relayers (Wormhole) and so-called verification networks (Stargate—LayerZero).
-Regardless of the specific approach, their core function is to act as an Oracle, localizing external information through 3rd parties.
+<aside> 💡 We use the term third party relayer to collectively describe various solutions, from optimistic Oracles (Across) to separate settlement chains with their own relayers (Wormhole) and so-called verification networks (Stargate—LayerZero).

 </aside>